maddenp/iotaa/README.md

     └── water
 ```

 Since the box of tea became available, the workflow could add tea to the cup and pour boiling water over it.
-Note the informative message `Tea steeping for 9s more`.
+Note the informative message `Tea needs to steep for 9s`.
 If we iterate the workflow again quickly, we can see the steep time decreasing:

 ```
 % iotaa src/iotaa/demo.py a_cup_of_tea ./teatime
 ...
-[2023-09-18T02:34:39] INFO    Tea steeping for 3s more ...
+[2023-09-19T22:46:37] INFO    Tea needs to steep for 5s ...
 ```